 Retro-commissioning (RCx) is a systematic process that identifies and implements operational and maintenance and control strategy improvements to increase the energy performance of existing building.
 It targets malfunctioning and outdated control logic that causes a building’s energy management system (EMS) to use more energy and prevent it from operating at peak performance.

-The Connecticut utilities offer a retro-commissioning program to commercial and industrial customers to help defray the cost of an RCx investigation effort and recommended energy efficiency measures.
-To participate in the program, buildings must be over 100,000 square feet, have an energy management system with trending capability, and have a current ENERGY STAR benchmark.
+The Connecticut utilities offer a retro-commissioning program to commercial and industrial customers to help defray the cost of an RCx investigation effort and adoption of recommended energy efficiency measures.
+To participate in the program, buildings must be over 100,000 square feet, have a direct digital controls-based energy management system with trending capability, and have a current ENERGY STAR benchmark.
 The program targets a variety of markets with large buildings, including universities, schools, hospitals, and office or retail space.

 Methodology